 We raised £14k for charity Abbie’s Hideaway

-Generous employees at Domestic & General’s Bedworth office have been baking, holding fundraiser days and taking part in sporting challenges to raise an impressive £14,000 for their chosen local charity over the last financial year.
+Generous employees at our Bedworth office have been baking, holding fundraiser days and taking part in sporting challenges for Abbie’s Hideaway.
+Thanks to all their efforts, they’ve managed to raise an impressive £14,000 over the last financial year.

 Abbie’s Hideaway provides free holidays for families caring for terminally ill children.
 It was set up by Melissa Ginns and Ian Mustard following the loss of Ian’s 16-year-old daughter Abbie from acute promyelocytic leukaemia in 2013.

-The Leicester Street office has been rallying to raise the funds and awareness of the charity throughout 2015/16.
+Our Leicester Street office has been rallying to raise the funds and awareness of the charity throughout 2015/16.
+Thanks to the money raised, 105 children and their families will be able to take some much needed respite from having a terminal illness.

-Tracey Naughton, Bedworth site lead at Domestic & General, said: “This is a huge achievement and we would like to take the opportunity to thank all of our staff and those who gave generously to help us raise this sum.
+“This is a huge achievement and we would like to take the opportunity to thank all of our staff and those who gave generously to help us raise this sum.” said Tracey Naughton, Bedworth site lead at Domestic & General.

 “Each day we are there for our customers when they need us most to take the worry out of breakdowns, this year we have put our all into helping our chosen local charity, Abbie’s Hideaway, to help families make memories and have some respite from being carers.